code-423n4/2023-06-stader-findings/data/0xWaitress-Q.md

     }
 ```

-7. OperatorRewardsController.claim of 0 should either be prohibited or short-circuited from sendValue
+4. OperatorRewardsController.claim of 0 should either be prohibited or short-circuited from sendValue to avoid unnecessary call.
 ```solidity
     function claim() external whenNotPaused {
         address operator = msg.sender;